353solutions/learn-go-by-writing-rest-apis/step_04/README.md

 ## Byte Slices

 When we read from files (or sockets, or ...) we get a byte slice.
-It's an array of bytes and the type is `[]byte`.
+It's a sequence of bytes and the type is `[]byte`.
 We'll talk more about slices later.

 ## defer

-Go have an automatic memory management (known as garbage collector or GC for short).
-However in our program we sometimes user other resources and we'd like to make sure they are closed when we're done with them.
+Go has automatic memory management (known as garbage collector or GC for short).
+However we sometimes use other resources (such as files, locks ...) and would like to make sure they are released when we no longer need them.

 In C++/Java have `finally`, in Python we have `with` and in Go we have `defer`.

-`defer` get a function call and will execute is ones the current function exists.
+`defer` gets a function call and will execute is once the current function exists.

 ```go